-Own gloves and litter collection bag if/as needed.
-Own reusable drinking water container.
+Gloves and litter collection bag if/as needed.
+A reusable drinking water container.

-Start an Earth Steward Walk or Activity in your own area! : )
+Start an Earth Steward Walk or gathering in your own community : )

-Learn more about Indigenous peoples, wisdom and teachings locally in your community.
+Learn more about Indigenous peoples, wisdom and teachings in your community.

 Mni Wiconi (Lakota for “Water is Life”)

 Aloha ʻĀina, Mālama ʻĀina - Love the land, take care of the land.
 (Hawaiian cultural values)